opencad-community/OpenCAD/CONTRIBUTING.md

 * In most cases, it is not necessary to add a changelog entry: A maintainer will take care of this when the PR is merged.
 (This helps avoid merge conflicts resulting from multiple PRs being submitted simultaneously.)

-* All code submissions should meet the following criteria (CI will enforce these checks):
-  * Python syntax is valid
-  * All tests pass when run with `./manage.py test`
-  * PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length

 * Some other tips to keep in mind:
   * If you'd like to volunteer for someone else's issue, please post a comment on that issue letting us know.
 (This will allow the maintainers to assign it to you.)
-  * Check out our [developer docs](https://docs.netbox.dev/en/stable/development/getting-started/) for tips on setting up your development environment.
+  * Check out our [developer docs](https://docs.opencad.io/en/latest/#contributing) for tips on setting up your development environment.
   * All new functionality must include relevant tests where applicable.

-## :jigsaw: Creating Plugins

-Do you have an idea for something you'd like to build in NetBox, but might not be right for the core project?
-NetBox includes a powerful and extensive [plugins framework](https://docs.netbox.dev/en/stable/plugins/) that enables users to develop their own custom data models and integrations.

-Check out our [plugin development tutorial](https://github.com/opencad-community/opencad-plugin-tutorial) to get started!

-## :rescue_worker_helmet: Become a Maintainer

-We're always looking for motivated individuals to join the maintainers team and help drive NetBox's long-term development.
-Some of our most sought-after skills include:

-* Python development with a strong focus on the [Django](https://www.djangoproject.com/) framework
-* Expertise working with PostgreSQL databases
-* Javascript & TypeScript proficiency
-* A knack for web application design (HTML & CSS)
-* Familiarity with git and software development best practices
-* Excellent attention to detail
-* Working experience in the field of network operations & engineering

-We generally ask that maintainers dedicate around four hours of work to the project each week on average, which includes both hands-on development and project management tasks such as issue triage.
-Maintainers are also encouraged (but not required) to attend our bi-weekly Zoom call to catch up on recent items.

-Many maintainers petition their employer to grant some of their paid time to work on NetBox.
-In doing so, your employer becomes eligible to be featured as a [NetBox sponsor](https://github.com/opencad-community/opencad/wiki/Sponsorship).

-Interested?
-You can contact our lead maintainer, Jeremy Stretch, at jeremy@netbox.dev or on the [NetDev Community Slack](https://netdev.chat/).
-We'd love to have you on the team!

 ## :heart: Other Ways to Contribute

-You don't have to be a developer to contribute to NetBox: There are plenty of other ways you can add value to the community!
+You don't have to be a developer to contribute to OpenCAD: There are plenty of other ways you can add value to the community!
 Below are just a few examples:

-* Help answer questions and provide feedback in our [GitHub discussions](https://github.com/opencad-community/opencad/discussions) and on [Slack](https://netdev.chat/).
+* Help answer questions and provide feedback in our [GitHub discussions](https://github.com/opencad-community/opencad/discussions) and on [Discord](http://discord.io/opencadproject).
 * Write a blog article or record a YouTube video demonstrating how OpenCAD is used in your community.